-Pittsburgh Steelers vs. New England Patriots 2017 AFC Championship Preview, TV Schedule, Prediction
+Pittsburgh Steelers Vs. New England Patriots 2017 AFC Championship Preview, TV Schedule, Prediction

 Take your pick with those three.
 They could all go off for monster games.
 With that in mind, Bell might be the most dangerous man in football.
 His unique style of stopping, analyzing the situation, and then making his move likely throws off opposing defenses every time.
 His stats would surely agree.
 Bell has already recorded a combined 337 rushing yards in just two playoff games.
 The scary part?
 The Steelers haven’t really involved him much in the passing attack.
 Bell recorded 616 receiving yards in 2016.
 Reminder: He is a running back.

-Brown is arguably the best receiver in the NFL and he has been holding up his end of the bargain so far in the playoffs as he has recorded back-to-back 100-yard performances.
+Brown is arguably the best receiver in the NFL, and he has been holding up his end of the bargain so far in the playoffs as he has recorded back-to-back 100-yard performances.

 Roethlisberger is the guy who puts it all together, and he is one of the best signal-callers in the league.
 However, he didn’t record a single touchdown in Pittsburgh’s 18-16 victory over the Chiefs (Pittsburgh had six field goals).
 The quarterback already has three interceptions in the playoffs, so just imagine how deadly this team can be if he cleans up in the turnover department.